ridoy/cutup/readme.md

 It could be argued that all language is just cutting up words and rearranging them.
 David Bowie used this method to trigger fresh ideas and search his imagination.
 Now, you can use it too.

+# Other

+I kind of like how plain and HTML 1.0 it all looks.
+Therefore, don't be surprised if I keep it that way.

 # Feature ideas

+- [x] Set scramble amount
 - [ ] Setting for shuffle granularity (by word, by line, by every n lines)
 - [ ] Highlight + save lines from shuffled output for later
 - [ ] Show and compare multiple shuffles at once